 - Why do I want to control a particular situation?
 What am I afraid of?

-- Am I trying to control the situation because I’m worried about what others will think of me?
+- Why am I trying to control this situation?
+Could I be too worried about what others will think of me?

 - Am I trying to live through my children rather than letting them live their own lives?